Criminal Background Checks: What You Need To Know

 Some time limitations, based on state and federal laws, determine what can be reported legally on an employment background check.
 Learn more about how far back background checks go.

+It’s important to understand how to read a background check, and what the different terms and abbreviations mean.
 A criminal background check report includes the name of the crime, disposition (conviction, non-conviction, or pending), and disposition date.
 GoodHire does not report non-convictions.